 Construction Updates for Passengers

-- June 9 – Retail: Gates Pass by Hudson retail shop is open on the A Concourse for Aeromar, Southwest and United passengers. … more
+- June 9 – Retail: Gates Pass by Hudson retail shop is open for Southwest and United passengers using A gates. … more

-- June 8 – Retail: Fort Lowell by Hudson retail shop is open on the B Concourse for Alaska, American and Delta passengers. …more.
+- June 8 – Retail: Fort Lowell by Hudson retail shop is open for Alaska, American and Delta passengers using B gates. …more

-- June 3 – Retail: Ink, the first of the new retail concessions, is open on the B Concourse. …more
+- June 3 – Retail: Ink, the first of the new retail concessions, is open near the B gates. …more

-- April 18 – TSA Security: New Security Checkpoint for B Concourse is opened.
+- April 18 – TSA Security: New Security Checkpoint is open for B gates.
 Alaska, American and Delta passengers enter new checkpoint at west end of terminal. …more

 - April 10 – Parking: Construction begins on installation of solar canopies in Hourly lot.
 Some spaces are unavailable.
 If lot is full, alternate short-term parking is available in Daily lot or Garage. …more